We are Perspective Shifters

 This policy returns a portion of your premiums to you if the policy expires before you die.

-Common times to purchase life insurance include
+Common times to purchase life insurance include:

 Permanent life insurance provides coverage for the full lifetime of the insured person.
 While permanent life is more expensive than term insurance, permanent policies combine a death benefit with a savings component that earns interest on a tax-deferred basis.